hatayama/uMCP/Packages/src/README.md

 # uMCP

 Connects Unity Editor to LLM tools using Model Context Protocol.
+It has an automatic connection function to `Cursor` and `Claude Code`.
 This enables you to call the following functions:

 ## ✨ Features

 ### 1. unity.compile
-- **Description**: Executes Unity project compilation and retrieves compilation results
+- **Description**: After executing AssetDatabase.Refresh(), compile.
+Return the compilation results.
 - **Parameters**:
   - `forceRecompile` (boolean): Whether to force recompilation (default: false)
 - **Response**: